opensafely/long-covid/README.md

-# OpenSAFELY Research Template

-This is a template repository for making new OpenSAFELY resarch projects.

-# _title goes here_
+# Clinical coding of long COVID in English primary care

-This is the code and configuration for our paper, _name goes here_
+This is the code and configuration for our paper.

 * The paper is [here]()
 * Raw model outputs, including charts, crosstabs, etc, are in `released_outputs/`
-* If you are interested in how we defined our variables, take a look at the [study definition](analysis/study_definition.py); this is written in `python`, but non-programmers should be able to understand what is going on there
+* If you are interested in how we defined our variables, take a look at the [study definition](analysis/study_definition_cohort.py); this is written in `python`, but non-programmers should be able to understand what is going on there
 * If you are interested in how we defined our code lists, look in the [codelists folder](./codelists/).
 * Developers and epidemiologists interested in the framework should review [the OpenSAFELY documentation](https://docs.opensafely.org)